Hello there! I’ve been away for a few days but have put together a drawstring bag tutorial which I’m calling the

 - 1 FQ for the cord casing

-- Cord Stoppers (also available in lots of different colours!)
+- Cord Stoppers – available here and here and in lots of different colours!

 Finished Size: 17″ diameter